kizunanocoin/docs/docs/integration-guides/key-management.md

 !!! warning "Important"
     The `"id"` field is a safety mechanism that prevents issuing a transaction multiple times by repeating the RPC command.

-    * If a transaction is successful, any subsequent [`send`](/commands/rpc-protocol#send) RPC commands with the same identifier will be ignored by the nano\_node.
+    * If a transaction is successful, any subsequent [`send`](/commands/rpc-protocol#send) RPC commands with the same identifier will be ignored by the kizunano_node.
     * If the request times out, then the send may or may not have gone through.
     * Most exchange "double withdraw" issues are caused by naive error-handling routines which re-issue the send request without the `"id"` parameter.
-    * The `"id"` field is local to your nano\_node instance and does not offer protection when sent to different instances of nano\_node that manage the same seed.
+    * The `"id"` field is local to your kizunano_node instance and does not offer protection when sent to different instances of kizunano_node that manage the same seed.
     * As previously mentioned, having a seed loaded in multiple online kizukizn_node is strongly discouraged.
     * If managing more than 1000 accounts, building a separate system for managing keys and accounts externally is recommended